radumarias/rencrypt-python/README.md

 plaintext_len = enc.decrypt_to_buf(cipertext, buf, 42, aad)
 plaintext2 = buf[:plaintext_len]
 assert plaintext == plaintext2
-# do something with the plaintext
 ```

-## Encrypt and decrypt from an arbitraty plaintext without the buffer
+## Encrypt and decrypt from an arbitrary plaintext without using the buffer

 This is the slowest option, especially for large plaintext, because it allocates new memory for the ciphertext on encrypt and plaintext on decrypt.